Last Updated on April 15, 2021 by Helga Dosa

-Tucked away in a corner of northern Marche and in the Province of Pesaro-Urbino is the territory known as the Montefeltro.
-In many ways it is unexpectedly different from other parts of the region.
+Tucked away in a corner of northern Marche and in the Province of Pesaro-Urbino is the territory known as the Montefeltro, Le Marche.
+In many ways, it is unexpectedly different from other parts of the region.
 Yet despite its differences, it still maintains the genuine aspects of typical life in the Marche.
 It is a wild, yet beautiful territory.

-The Montefeltro is noted, among other things, for its picturesque hilltop towns and villages, green pastures, dense forests of Monte Carpegna, rare flora and fauna, formaggio di fossa (a cheese that is matured in pits), Visner (a fortified wine made from cherries), chestnuts, pane di Chiaserna (a local bread that is sought after by northern Italians), prosciutto di Carpegna, truffles, numerous castles and medieval fortifications.
+Montefeltro, Le Marche is noted, among other things, for its picturesque hilltop towns and villages, green pastures, dense forests of Monte Carpegna, rare flora and fauna, Formaggio di fossa (a cheese that is matured in pits), Visner (a fortified wine made from cherries), chestnuts, pane di Chiaserna (a local bread that is sought after by northern Italians), prosciutto di Carpegna, truffles, numerous castles, and medieval fortifications.
 It also includes the Riserva del Furlo and Parco Naturale del Sasso Simone e Simoncello.It is one of the most beautiful and yet undiscovered parts of northern Marche.

 The Montefeltro first emerged around 1154 and initially included parts of Romagna, the Marche and San Marino.
 The territory consisted mainly of two rival and powerful fiefdoms: The Montefeltro of Urbino and the Malatesta of Pesaro.
 Members of the noble Montefeltro family were noted patrons of the arts who opposed the papacy in the struggle between the Guelfs and the Ghibellines, but perhaps the most famous family member of all was the Lord of Urbino, Federigo da Montefeltro, the one time mercenary general who commanded the Florentine army to defend Florence from invading Venetian forces in 1467.
 Remnants of this once powerful dynasty are still visible today.

-The Montefeltro’s largest natural attraction is the Sasso Simone and Simoncello National Park, particularly noted for its rare orchids, red lilies and wildlife.
+Montefeltro, Le Marche’s largest natural attraction is the Sasso Simone and Simoncello National Park, particularly noted for its rare orchids, red lilies, and wildlife.
 The park takes its name from the rocky crags called Simone and Simoncello (Simon and little Simon).
 The park still reveals traces of an interesting past where you can see the remnants of the odd crumbling wall and paved areas near the summit of Simone, where the Malatesta’s and the Medici’s attempted to build a stronghold in the 15th and 16th centuries respectively.
-There’s’ also evidence of a military garrison and a site of a 12th Century Benedictine monastery.
+There’s also evidence of a military garrison and a site of a 12th Century Benedictine monastery.

 Proceeding westbound from Fano along the Via Flaminia you will eventually reach the wild and rocky Passo or Gola del Furlo where the River Candigliano flows through.
 Apart from the ancient and well-preserved tunnel that was built by Emperor Vespasiano sometime between 76 and 77 AD, here we find an area of stunning natural beauty as well as home to some rare species of wildlife.